BlutigerHammer/LabView-Ardurino/README.md

 # LabView-Ardurino
 Program that controls a little car and maps the distance traveled

-It is my first project in Ardurino and in LabView.
+It is my very first project in Ardurino and in LabView.
 I used following componets:
 -servo (which can rorate over 360 degrees) x2 -distance sensor HC-SR04 2-200cm
 -Arduino Uno